2018 Physician Fee Schedule Recommendations

 I. Evaluation & Management (E/M) Guidelines and Care Management Services

-Most of the confusion regarding the history and exam portions of the guidelines was created, compounded, and perpetuated by Medicare and the Medicare Administrative Contractors (MACs).
-I recommend that Medicare eliminate the ambiguities in the guidelines, provide clear answers to provider questions, and require all MACs to apply a uniform standard.
+Most of the confusion regarding the history and exam portions of the evaluation and management documentation guidelines was created, compounded, and perpetuated by Medicare and the Medicare Administrative Contractors (MACs).
+Rather than eliminating the requirements for physicians to document the history and exam components, Medicare should eliminate the ambiguities and require all MACs to apply a uniform standard.

 Eliminating the out of pocket expenses for chronic care management and the cardiac rhythm management devices mentioned above would save a massive amount of money and prevent a massive amount of patient suffering.